iamjoban/whatsis/README.md

 ## Note

-If you refresh all your chat history will be deleted.
-But you had logged in with your personal email (gmail only), you will get chat backup as part of email.
+If you refresh, all your chat history will be deleted.
+But, if you had logged in with your personal email (gmail only), you will get chat backup as part of email.